Support Local Designers & Makers In Atlanta

 Finding one-of-a-kind items with great quality helps make a good retail experience over mall brands.
 You can support local merchants and designers by purchasing something worth writing home about.
 Since shopping locally is the hip thing to do, many stores seek local vendors of handmade products to sell in their retail locations.
 Due to increasing popularity and more visibility in boutiques, some designers have been fortunate enough to open their own stores.

 If you want to support Atlanta talent and have the best in fashion and art, this is the perfect guide for you.
+I can also guide you through a day at Ponce City Market.

 Alexis (Lexi) Felder is an influencer and digital marketer for a media company in Atlanta.
 She enjoys exploring local neighborhoods, vintage shopping, and trying new restaurants.